NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 For test purposes, you can use [staging.nuget.org](http://staging.nuget.org), or alternative public nuget servers like https://myget.org (public and private feeds) or [Visual Studio Online](https://blogs.msdn.microsoft.com/visualstudioalm/2015/08/27/announcing-package-management-support-for-vsotfs/) .
 Please note that the packages being uploaded to staging.nuget.org may not be preserved.
 More details can be found [here.](http://blog.nuget.org/20130419/goodbye-preview.html)

+**What is the maximum size of packages I can upload to NuGet.org?**

+NuGet.org allows uploading packages up to 250MB.
+As a best practice, we recommend uploading smaller packages that are < 1 MB and using dependencies to link together packages.
+As a rule of thumb, packages contain only one assembly to avoid collissions.

+NuGet's protocol for downloading packages is HTTP.
+The bigger the package, the higher the chance for failed installs.
+It is much easier to retry and download small packages than large ones.

+It is possible to share dependencies between multiple packages, making the total download size for consumers of your NuGet packages smaller.

+Dependencies are mostly static and never change.
+When fixing a bug in code, the dependencies may not have to be updated.
+If your dependencies ship in the same package you end up reshipping the large packages every time.
+By splitting NuGet packages into smaller chunks (dependencies), upgrades are much more fine-grained for the end user of the NuGet package.

 **Why can't I download / upload packages to NuGet.org?**